 Punta Léchaud 3128 m is a mountain belonging to the Graie Alps, Gran Sassière and Rutor group, located on the border line between Valle d'Aosta (Italy) and Savoie (France).
 It is located to the South of Col de la Seigne 2512 m, between Val Veny and Valle dei Ghiacciai.
 Punta Lechaud is the highest peak among those ones located on the border ridge between the Piccolo San Bernardo and the Col de la Seigne and the most conspicuous peak of the Chavannes Glacier plateau.
 The Valle d'Aosta side is characterized by three glaciers connected to each other, while the French side shows a slope of broken rocks.

-Punta Léchaud has a very important position, indeed it marks an important change of direction of the Alpine arc, which after heading North, near the Punta Léchaud begins to curve towards the East.
-In addition to this, Punta Léchaud is many things: a little know and lonely goal for a not-too-strenuous day in the Alps, a fantastic panoramic point and a classic ski-alpinism route.
+Punta Léchaud has a very important position, indeed it marks an important change of direction of the Western alpine arc.
+This latter, after heading North, changes its direction just near the Punta Léchaud, starting to curve towards the East.
+In addition to this, Punta Léchaud is many other things: a little know and lonely goal for a not-too-strenuous day in the Alps, a fantastic panoramic point and a classic ski-alpinism route.
 All in all, a mountain that deserves to be better known outside the boundaries of Valle D'Aosta.

 While thousands of hikers pass near its slopes every year by crossing the Col de La Seigne (on the Tour of the Mont Blanc route), Punta Léchaud is not much known to the mountaineers and more frequented as a ski mountaineering destination.
 While not part of the Mt Blanc group (actually, it's the last peak of the Northern Graie Alps), Punta Léchaud position as belvedere over the head of the Val Veny, just in front of the Aiguille des Glaciers, makes it a favoured point to observe Monte Bianco in all its western glory.

 Road access Access to La Thuile